-- Within 60 days of the conclusion of a funded event, grantees are required to submit to the Committee a concise (one page or less) summary report about the event and its attendance.
-Failure to submit reports will impact consideration for future funding requests.
-The Grant Report Form may be found at the link above.
+- Within 60 days of the conclusion of a funded event, grantees are required to complete the Grant Report Form located at the top of this page.

-- After all expenses for the event have been incurred, an Adjusting Entry form must be submitted via email to firstname.lastname@example.org or by campus mail to CA/DLS, c/o President’s Office, 200 Alumni Hall so that the cost(s) associated with the event may be transferred from departmental account(s) to the CA/DLS account.
-The Adjusting Entry form must be accompanied by both the corresponding GL printouts showing the expenses and the related receipts/invoices.
+- After all expenses for the event have been incurred, an Adjusting Journal Entry Form must be submitted via email to email@example.com or by campus mail to CA/DLS, c/o President’s Office, 200 Alumni Hall so that the cost(s) associated with the event may be transferred from departmental account(s) to the CA/DLS account.
+The Adjusting Entry Form must be accompanied by both the corresponding GL printouts showing the expenses and the related receipts/invoices.

-- Please Note: Adjusting Entry forms, GL printouts and receipts are due within 60 days of the event.
-Unless a special exception is made, CA/DLS funds will not be provided for an awarded event 60 days after it occurs.
+- Please Note: Proposed versus Actual Budget Forms, Adjusting Entry Forms, GL printouts and receipts are due within 60 days of the event.
+CA/DLS funds will not be provided for an awarded event more than 60 days after it occurs.

 Please call 581.1512 or email email@example.com, if you have any questions.